What’s in the WateRx: New study reveals ‘massive cocktail’ of prescription drugs in South Florida bonefish

 That means the drugs are not filtered out before flowing from the wastewater treatment plants to the ocean.

-Dr. Jennifer Rehage: “We can also think about the human side.
-We have all of these unknowns about what it means to get exposed to the pharmaceuticals for long periods of time at low dosages.
+Dr. Jennifer Rehage: “We can also think about the human side, that we have all of these unknowns about what it means to get exposed to the pharmaceuticals for long periods of time at low dosages.
 I don’t know about you, but I don’t want to be exposed to these medications without choice.”

 The concern is not just for human health but also for Florida’s economic health.